SATYADUTTMS/BEC456B_LIC_4NI23EC092/README.md

 We have also verified that P=V*I = 1.12*2.719*10^-5 will provide the value of 30uW which is well within the budget of 50uW.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Q2.
-Replacing the resistor Rd and with a PMOS.
+Replacing the resistor Rd  with a PMOS.

 Instead of Resistor Rd, we can use diode-connected model configuration of MOSFET.Here the gate and drain are connected together as shown below :